 Are you a fan of getting off the beaten track?
-From the South Atlantic to the South Pacific, these remote islands are some of our favourites from around the world.
+From the South Atlantic to the South Pacific, these are some of our favourite remote islands from around the world.

 A World Heritage Site, this extinct volcanic island is remote, wet and windswept.
 Some 350km south-southeast of Tristan da Cunha, is the coldest and most rugged island of the Tristan group, with many areas remaining only partly explored.